FamilySearch/GEDCOM/specification/gedcom.md

 2 ADOP OTHER
 ```

-However, if the following had appeared in the header
+However, if the following had appeared in the header:

 ```gedcom
 1 SCHMA